Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/shiori-c2d5.md

 Still, not everything had to be tangled in mystery.
 At least one of the questions had a charmingly down-to-earth answer: the mess of romance and rivalry she’d stumbled into.
 The orange knight, so humble, so earnest, had completely upended her world.
 Turned her story on its head.
 And now, she was left picking up the emotional debris of their ever-complicated dynamic (see [Shiori–Gonathon](#edge:gigi-shiori)).

-She ended her day with rare, quiet moments—sharing them with old [love interest](https://www.youtube.com/live/98bQ3awzWLM?15814) her maybe-love interest, and later, a bonding conversation with a sleepy Elizabeth.
+She ended her day with rare, quiet moments—sharing them with [Bijou](https://www.youtube.com/live/98bQ3awzWLM?15814), and later, a bonding conversation with a sleepy Elizabeth.
 All of it, as always, inked into her diary—yet another page, yet another piece of the puzzle that was Shiori.

 [A moment to cool down](#embed:https://www.youtube.com/live/98bQ3awzWLM?si=Zv5vHxEzlcKhAmcH&t=18947)